 CORRECTNESS OF CALCULATIONS

-'Mparanza is still in beta and variance calculations can be tricky.
-We put a great deal of effort into testing, but datasets have their idiosyncrasies and we still cannot guarantee that the calculation is correct.
+Variance calculations can be tricky.
+We put a great deal of effort into testing, but datasets have their idiosyncrasies and we cannot always guarantee that the calculation is correct.

 CHECKING THE CALCULATION

 The good news is that there is a way to for you check.

 Upload your file, select "Run" ➡️ "Fixed-dimension bridge analysis" and hit the submit 🚀 button.